Citizen Science Central, Cornell Lab of Ornithology

 - This is a good entry point to a unit on phenology.

-- This animation can be used to stimulate participation in student projects in climate change and phenology, to get students collecting data at school or community.
+- The slides can be used to stimulate participation in student projects in climate change and phenology, to get students collecting data at school or community.

 - Students can be engaged in citizen science projects like "Project Budburst" http://neoninc.org/budburst/.